Table of contents:

 It’s the first step in your sales funnel and, therefore, provides the highest leverage point.

-The goal of the Lead Magnet is simple: generate leads for your sales funnel.
+The goal of a good Lead Magnet is simple: generate leads for your sales funnel.

 Digital Marketer says: